Monthly Archives: October 2007

 Briefly Noted

-* I finally got the London Library’s electronic access to scholarly journals working.
-Still no JSTOR, but lots of goodies anyway, among them an article from the _Journal of the American Academy of Religion_ arguing that the “Prosperity Gospel” movement, … Continue reading Continue reading
+I finally got the London Library’s electronic access to scholarly journals working.
+Still no JSTOR, but lots of goodies anyway, among them an article from the Journal of the American Academy of Religion arguing that the “Prosperity Gospel” movement, known … Continue reading Continue reading

 Posted in Blather | Comments Off on Briefly Noted